By the Emerging Markets and Asia Equity team

 In Asia, there will likely be spillover effects, with the heaviest impact on countries dependent on tourism, commodity exports and trade flows.

 Taking Asian tourism as an example, Chinese tourists account for a large portion of tourist spending.
 In Thailand, tourist spending accounts for about 12% of GDP, and approximately 28% comes from Chinese tourists.
-Other Asian markets significantly exposed to Chinese tourism include Hong Kong SAR, Singapore, and Malaysia.
+Other Asian countries significantly exposed to Chinese tourism include Hong Kong, Singapore, and Malaysia.

-However, we are beginning to see support measures across the region, including stimulus measures in Singapore and Hong Kong SAR, infrastructure spending in Mainland China.
+However, we are beginning to see support measures across the region, including stimulus measures in Singapore and Hong Kong, infrastructure spending in China.
 Furthermore, there is a rising likelihood of further interest rate cuts.

 FY2020: GDP Forecasts Across Asia: Old vs New